pablocarderam/opqua/README.md

 - Organism - host/vector
 - ID - ID of host/vector
 - Pathogens - all genomes present in this host/vector separated by ;
-- Protection - all genomes present in this host/vector separated by ;
+- Immunity - all genomes present in this host/vector separated by ;
 - Alive - whether host/vector is alive at this time, True/False

 _Arguments:_